Indian panel gives emergency approval for Russia's Sputnik V vaccine: sources

 India is now using two vaccines, one developed by AstraZeneca and Oxford University, and the other by domestic firm Bharat Biotech.

+Indian pharmaceutical firm Dr. Reddy’s, which is marketing the vaccine in India, said it was awaiting formal word from the authorities.

+“Dr. Reddy’s and RDIF are working diligently with the Indian regulatory authorities to obtain the approval for Sputnik V. We are fully committed to playing our part in India’s fight against COVID,” the company said.

-Shares of Dr Reddy’s ended up 5% after the Economic Times newspaper reported the news.
+Shares of Dr Reddy’s ended up 5% after the Economic Times newspaper first reported the news.

 The firm has helped run a small domestic trial to test the vaccine’s safety and ability to generate an immune response.

-The Russian Direct Investment Fund has signed deals to produce more than 750 million doses of Sputnik V in India with six domestic firms.

-Additional reporting by Rama Venkat and Shivani Singh in Bengaluru; Writing by Sachin Ravikumar; Editing by Vinay Dwivedi and Clarence Fernandez
+Additional reporting by Rama Venkat and Shivani Singh in Bengaluru, Polina Ivanova in Moscow; Writing by Sachin Ravikumar; Editing by Vinay Dwivedi, Sanjeev Miglani, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.